inasafe/inasafe-doc/docs/source/developer-docs/preparing_test_builds.rst

 In the :guilabel:`Options` tab, tick the :guilabel:`Show all plugins, even those marked as experimental` option.

-You should now see the experimental versions of InaSAFE listed in the :guilabel:`Plugins` tab.
+You should now see the experimental versions of |project_name| listed in the :guilabel:`Plugins` tab.

-.. note:: The URL may differ depending on where the test repo is hosted (see
+.. note:: The URL may differ depending on where the test repo is hosted (see below).
-    below).

 Configuring the hosting of the test build repo.
 --------------------------------------------------